Japanese Culture: Everything You’ve Ever Wanted to Know About the Land of the Rising Sun

 Sometimes a few members of the group will go out for a second party called nijikai (二次会 , にじかい), literally meaning “second party,” where things can really get wild!

 Sushi, ramen, tempura… my mouth is watering just thinking about Japanese food!
 However, there’s more to the cuisine than the menu at your local teriyaki joint.

-Traditional Japanese fare, known as washoku (和食, わしょく, Japanese food) is known for its simple, clean flavors that vary from region to region.
+Traditional Japanese fare is known as washoku (和食, わしょく, Japanese food).
+It’s known for its simple, clean flavors which vary from region to region.
 Food is taken very seriously, and the ideal meal is created while keeping in mind the balance of colors, flavors and nutrients.

 When it comes to drinks, few are more beloved than tea.
 Dozens of varieties of tea are cultivated in Japan, with bottles of warm and cold tea available for purchase in vending machines all across the country.
 Green tea, oolong tea, black tea… going into every single kind of Japanese tea would take ages!

 Alcohol holds a special place in Japanese culture.
 From traditional sake to chuu-hai and beer, Japanese people are big drinkers, and many bonding sessions between colleagues are held over glasses of beer at an izakaya.
 When drinking, it’s important to fill your friends’ glasses before your own—preferably before they get empty.